thirumurthis/Learnings/nexus-docker-kind/blog_notes.md

 subjectAltName = @alt_names
 ```

-- Using the git bash navigate to the base path where the docker compose and config folder created.
-Execute below command
-The command will create server.crt and server.key.
-This will be mounted to the nginx proxy in docker compose
+- In Git Bash navigate to the path were the docker compose file exists and create `config` folder.
+Follow below steps, the command will create `server.crt` and `server.key`.
+These files will be mounted to the nginx proxy configured in docker compose.

 ```sh
 openssl req -x509 -nodes -days 365 \